-This full master's degree is accredited by the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB) and the Association for Project Management (APM); educating you to the highest industry standards.
+Available in full-time, part-time and online pathways, the full MSc award is accredited by the Royal Institution of Chartered Surveyors (RICS), the Chartered Institute of Building (CIOB) and the Association for Project Management (APM), which can unlock additional career benefits and opportunities.

-- Learn how to successfully organise and plan complex construction projects and you will gain an understanding of international markets
+- Build knowledge of what is needed to successfully organise and plan complex construction projects

 - Learn how to diagnose corporate problems and manage a multitude of areas including people, finance and risk

-- Be taught to recognise the significance of processes, technology and people to the success of projects in the construction industry
+- Understand the significance of processes, technology and people to the ultimate success of projects in the construction industry

 This is for you if...

-You want to enhance your current knowledge and develop a career in the area of construction management
+You want to enhance your current knowledge and develop a career in construction management

-You want to build on the experience you already have in the built environment sector and gain a formal qualification
+You are a professional looking to build on your industry experience and gain a formal qualification for career progression

 All about the course

-You will study four 15 credit taught modules in each of your first two trimesters, these are designed to give you the core knowledge required in construction management.
-In the final trimester, you will undertake a dissertation worth 60 credits.
+- As a campus-based full-time student, you will complete four 15-credit taught modules in each of your first two trimesters on campus.
+In your final trimester, you will complete a dissertation worth 60 credits

 Develop your knowledge of Health, Safety and Environment management, with specific reference to construction sites.
 You will gain a systematic understanding of the industry, from the structure of the law to the methods of assessing risks to the concepts of sustainable construction.
 Upon completion, you will be able to demonstrate an understanding of the key techniques used to implement improvements and apply your knowledge to real world cases.